nodeshift-starters/reactive-example/README.md

-Provided you have installed the OpenShift Application Services and Service Binding Operators and have configured them with your RHOSAK information you can simply drag the arrow from the producer and consumer on the OpenShift topoloy page onto icon for the Kafka instance.
+Provided you have installed the OpenShift Application Services and Service Binding Operators and have configured them with your RHOSAK information you can simply drag the arrow from the producer and consumer on the OpenShift topology page onto icon for the Kafka instance.

 ![dragging to connect Kafka](images/drag-to-connect.png)